Who is it okay to steal from?

 Imagine receiving a message with an image of you doing something you’ve never done.
 Perhaps it portrays you doing something against your personal ethics.
 Maybe it’s a nude photo that doesn’t even bear a realistic resemblance.
 It could even portray you engaging in explicit sex acts with the creep who sent the image.
 Now the image is on the internet and associated with your identity, possibly forever.

 One of the phenomena A.I. tools are empowering is the creation of deepfake content about real people.
-It’s happening to many people most of us don’t know all the time, a prominent example is detailed by this piece by Leo Herrera about the recent prevalence of Henry Cavill A.I. porn.
+It’s happening to many people most of us don’t know all the time.
+Leo Herrera details a prominent example in this about the recent prevalence of Henry Cavill A.I. porn.

 These images arrest our eyes but, as with all pornography, their true power lies in their questions.
 Do these violate Henry’s consent or are they the social contract he made in pursuing mega-celebrity?
 Is this barely legal porn just an extension of erotic fan fiction or the crude 90s Photoshops of Brad Pitt kissing Tom Cruise?
 How does Henry’s gender factor into this?
 If a bruised Margot Robbie carried away at the Colosseum was posted by popular accounts, the Hollywood machine and censors would snatch them down.